Russia's Rusal may cancel Paris listing, head to London: sources

-MOSCOW/LONDON Russian aluminium producer Rusal is considering cancelling its Euronext listing in Paris and instead moving to a technical listing in London, two sources close to the company said.
+MOSCOW/LONDON (Reuters) - Russian aluminium producer Rusal is considering cancelling its Euronext listing in Paris and instead moving to a technical listing in London, two sources close to the company said.

 The move would not require new shares to be placed.